-- A. Building Form - a.
-Massing - i.
+A. Building Form

+a.
+Massing

+- i.
 Buildings are composed of one or more massings and various optional building components that are assembled to make a single building complex.
 Designing a main massing with smaller attached submassings can help reduce the apparent scale and bulk of a large building. - ii.
 The assembly of massings and building components should differ for buildings on abutting lots, except in circumstances where lot width restricts the assembly options that are available. - iii.
-Zero lot lines are encouraged for any building contributing toward the frontage buildout for any lot fronting Main Street. - b.
-Facade Length and Rhythm for Main Street - i.
-Facades should be visually divided into a series of architectural bays that are derived, in general, from the building's structural bay spacing.
+Zero lot lines are encouraged for any building contributing toward the frontage buildout for any lot fronting Main Street.